Skip to main content

 • You typically must pay interest when paying back the loan

-• Repayment isn’t required, but outstanding loan balances are subtracted from the death benefit payout, and may cause the policy to lapse with certain types of policies
+• Repayment isn't required, but outstanding loan balances are subtracted from the death benefit payout and may cause the policy to lapse with certain types of policies

 How long until you can take a loan against a life insurance policy?

-How much can you take?
+How much can you borrow?

-Rules vary, but life insurance companies typically allow you to borrow up to around 90% of the current cash value of your plan.
+Rules vary, but life insurance companies typically allow you to borrow up to around 90% of the current cash value of your policy.
 This means that if you've accumulated $5,000 in life insurance cash value, you may be able to take a loan for up to $4,500.
 But remember, your policy is collateral for the loan, and if you pass away after borrowing against your policy, any outstanding loan balance will typically be subtracted from the death benefit payout to your beneficiaries.

 Assuming your policy meets the loan criteria outlined above, you can submit a policy loan application with your insurance provider.
-The application process tends to be much simpler than a typical bank loan, and many providers allow you to apply online – but check with your insurance company or agent for specifics.
+The application process tends to be much simpler than a typical bank loan, and many providers allow you to apply online — but again, check with your insurance company or agent for specifics.

 • Once your application is approved, funds will typically be sent to your bank account within one week.